kittenlogic/unsupervised-pleasures/_pages/about.md

 title: About
 ---

+What?
-Experiments with machine learning models for text-generation using charRNN and GPT-2.
+Log of experiments with machine learning models for text-generation using GPT-2.

+Why?
+Trying to develop a methodology for curating datasets and testing output that can be used for character development and world-building using GPT-2.

 This project was initiated by [Emily Martinez](https://somethingnothing.me/), as part of her [ML5.js Fellowship](https://processingfoundation.org/fellowships) project, [DIY AI: ML5 Community Starter Kit](https://ml5toolkit.ml/).